matdave/activitypub/README.md

 https://seb.jambor.dev/posts/understanding-activitypub/

 ### Dispatch
 This isn't an endpoint but the hidden glue that makes it all work.
-The server will dispatch events to servers.
+The server will dispatch events to other activity pub compliant servers.
 This will most generally be the following:
 - Send new post to followers
 - Send ACCEPT response to inbox follow requests